TeamStarDrive/StarDrive/README.md

 # Goals#
 The current goals of the texas version is code clean up and refactoring.

 * 5000k ships in game
-*3x speed at 20 fps minimum when zoomed out on galactic map without force full simulation on.
+* 3x speed at 20 fps minimum when zoomed out on galactic map without force full simulation on.
 * 1000 planets

-hat is what this repository is.
-* Ver.
-SE 0.1

 ### How do I get set up? ###
 This is a mercurial repository

-* it is currently made with [VS 2017 Community](https://www.visualstudio.com/downloads/)
+* It is currently made with [VS 2017 Community](https://www.visualstudio.com/downloads/)

-* if you new to coding download sourcetree and clone this repository to your local drive.
+* If you're new to coding, download SourceTree and clone this repository to your local drive.
-* install Visual Studio 2017 community.
+* Install Visual Studio 2017 community.
-* copy the game installation to the repository root.
+* Copy the game installation to the repository root.
 The code versioning should ignore the folder.
-* set the output directory to the stardrive directory in the repository.
+* Set the output directory to the stardrive directory in the repository.
-* any missing references should be in the stardrive directory.
+* Any missing references should be in the stardrive directory.

 ### Contribution guidelines ###